afterxleep/afterxleep.github.io/_posts/2020-06-10-mentoring-software-engineers-interns.md

 One on one meetings are the best place to provide feedback.
 Be honest, direct when doing so, reflect on how things are progressing, and always make sure to recognize their work and effort when recognition is due.

 ---

+In the next post, we will be talking about hiring and mentoring junior engineers.
+Stay tuned!

+---